 Summer Breezes: Waterfalls, Wildflowers and Stargazing

 After a day of adventure on- or off-property, retreat to Cooper Spur’s welcoming grounds.
-Gather around the fire pits and gaze at the stars or simply revel in the breathtaking views of the iconic Northwest peaks of Mt.
+Gather around tabletop fire pits and gaze at the stars or simply revel in the breathtaking views of the iconic Northwest peaks of Mt.
 Adams and Mt.
 Rainier.
 During fair weather, make use of the barbecue and picnic areas, then play family lawn games, tennis, volleyball, basketball or horseshoes.
-From time to time, the resort even hosts a summer outdoor movie screening.

 Winter Vibes: Skiing, Snowboarding and Snowshoeing